 - Create the functional plan of a small garden to a brief, making both artistic and practical decisions

-- Draw elevations of your chosen plants and furniture
+- Draw elevations of your chosen plants

 - Understand how to use scale and aspect for more accurate plans.

 What level is the course and do I need any particular skills?

 This is a beginners’ course and no previous experience is necessary.
 This course is for anyone with an interest